courierjournal/presto-embed-tool/README.md

-# presto-embed-tool
+# Presto Embed Tool
-A tool to make responsive iframe embeds in presto
+A tool to make responsive iframe embeds in presto.
+This is an attempt to succeed where Pym.js fails.

-**Status:** experimental
+**Status:** experimental, not for production use